Menu

 AI First Fund Portfolio Update

-Join Ray Wu, Managing Partner of Alumni Ventures’ AI First Syndicate, alongside Senior Principals Jack Statza and Sophia Zhao, as they share a current look at the AI First portfolio — what’s been added, what’s breaking out, and where the team sees the most compelling AI venture opportunities forming next.
+Join Ray Wu, Managing Partner of Alumni Ventures’ AI First Syndicate, alongside Senior Principals Jack Statza, Sophia Zhao and Bryan Liu, as they share a current look at the AI First portfolio — what’s been added, what’s breaking out, and where the team sees the most compelling AI venture opportunities forming next.

 by Alumni Ventures